karol-brejna-i/retailstoreofthefuture/focus-events-pump/README.md

 Use env variables [log_config.py](./app/config/log_config.py) to **configure logging behaviour**.
 By default, console is used for logging.
 File handler is added if `LOG_FILENAME` is provided.

+**GENERATOR_AUTO_START** value decides whether the service starts generating messages right after it is started.
+For example, if we want to run the as a Kubernetes job with multiple pods, we can set `GENERATOR_AUTO_START` to 'True'.
+The pods will start generating messages right after they are started.
+On the contrary, if we want to be able to decide, when the service starts generating messages, we can set `GENERATOR_AUTO_START` to `False` and then send a POST request to `/start` endpoint.

+**PERIODIC_TASKS_INTERVAL** is the interval (in seconds) between message publications.
+The lower the value, the more messages are generated in a given time period.
+You can use this parameter to control the load on the system.
+There is a practical limit though.
+The service uses a background task to generate messages.
+If the task takes longer to complete than the defined period, the next task will be scheduled to run immediately after the previous one.
+To increase the load, you can run multiple instances of the service, then.

 ## Running the service